AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Streams.md

 | Uom               | String               | Optional    | Unit of measure |

-The unit of measure can be overridden for any type property defined by the stream type, including primary keys and secondary indexes.
-For more information about type property units of measure see [Types](xref:sdsTypes).
+The unit of measure can be overridden for any SdsTypeProperty defined by the stream type, including primary and secondary indexes.
+For more information on SdsTypeProperty `Uom`, see [Types](xref:sdsTypes#SdsTypeProperty).

-Read characteristics of the stream are determined by the type and the PropertyOverrides of the stream.
-The interpolation mode for non-index properties can be defined and overridden at the stream level.
-For more information about type read characteristics see [Types](xref:sdsTypes).
+Read characteristics of the SdsStream are determined by the SdsType and the `PropertyOverride` of the SdsStream.
+The interpolation mode for non-index properties can be defined and overridden at the SdsStream level.
+For more information about type read characteristics see [Types](xref:sdsTypes#SdsTypeProperty).

-When specifying property interpolation overrides, if the SdsType InterpolationMode is ``Discrete``, it cannot be overridden at any level.
-When InterpolationMode is set to ``Discrete`` and an event it not defined for that index, a null value is returned for the entire event.
+If `InterpolationMode` of the SdsType is set to ``Discrete``, it cannot be overridden at any level.
+When `InterpolationMode` is set to ``Discrete`` and an event is not defined for the index, a null value is returned for the entire event.

 # SdsStream API

 The REST APIs provide programmatic access to read and write SDS data.
 The APIs in this section interact with SdsStreams.
 When working in .NET convenient SDS Client libraries are available.
 The ``ISdsMetadataService`` interface, accessed using the ``SdsService.GetMetadataService( )`` helper, defines the available functions.
-See [Streams](#streams) for general SdsStream information.
+See [Streams](#streams) above for general SdsStream information.